687project/Cattraction/README.md

 The main killer app idea is a comprehensive information service and trendy pet social system.

-Cattraction not only means our website is a wonderful place for cat breeders and cattery owners, but also targeted
+Cattraction not only means our website is a wonderful place for cat breeders and cattery owners, but also targeted to build a attractive community to bring happiness and convenience for all cat lovers.